OpenMDAO/POEMs/POEM_081.md

         List of inputs added to model.
     _output_names : list of str
         List of outputs added to model.
-    subprob_design_vars : dict
-        Dict of design vars and their meta data. subprob_constraints : dict
-        Dict of constraints and their meta data. subprob_objectives : dict
-        Dict of objectives and their meta data.
     """

     def __init__(self, model, inputs=None, outputs=None, driver=None,